Sep 26

 A journal with the words dream it, believe it, achieve it written on it

 If you currently work at a marketing or design agency, you might feel the temptation to start freelancing for these types of businesses.
-After all, you can earn more as an agency contractor, doing fewer hours than a full-time employee.
+After all, you can earn more as an agency contractor, doing fewer hours than a full-time employee (makes you wonder why anyone remains employed, doesn't it?)

 That's fine if this is the sort of business you really want to build.
 But IMHO working for agencies is a bit of a cop out.
 You let the agency find the work, negotiate the scope and price and manage the client.
-This is probably (though not always) an easier life than building your own business working with your own clients.
+This might seem like an easier life than building your own business working with your own clients.
 But such is the abiding rule of life: great things do not come from taking the easy route.

 When you work directly with clients, you create the opportunity to become real partners, with genuine influence and respect.
 Your day rate isn't capped by an agency, and the possibility to create a serious income is unlocked.